 Retreats — whether camping or heading somewhere off- or on-campus that is somewhat remote — can help build relationships within the first few weeks.
 They are a great way to get students’ minds off the first day of classes.

 46. Instagram picture station with your institution’s mascot

 47. Increase campus spirit

 Start a new tradition or just start off the year strong!
-Invite the entire campus to dress up (President, VPSA, Dean of Students, etc.) for a sporting event.
+Invite the entire campus to dress up for a sporting event.
 Even if your athletic team doesn’t have a great track record, it’s more about the experience than if your team wins or loses.

 48. Mental health resources #WellnessWednesday

-Implement regular mental health meetings or “anxiety parties” where students can vent or get out any emotions about things they are nervous about.
+Implement regular mental health meetings or “anxiety parties” during which students can vent or get out any emotions about things they are nervous about.